- Dr Michael Rosie

 (2006) 'Pants to Poverty?
 Making Poverty History, Edinburgh 2005' (with Hugo Gorringe), Sociological Research Online, 11 (1) Abstract

 (2005) 'Religious Discrimination in Scotland', (with Steve Bruce, et al), Ethnic & Racial Studies, 28 (1) Abstract

 (2004) The Sectarian Myth in Scotland: Of Bitter Memory and Bigotry, Palgrave MacMillan Publisher's Note and sample chapter

 (2002) 'Death by Committee', Theology in Scotland, IX (2).
 (Available here)

-I welcome proposals from prospective research students with interests in the broad areas of political and historical sociology, particularly as relates to identity, nationalism, religion, ethnicity, media and intolerance.
-More specific areas in which I have a particular interest include the political sociology of Scotland; religious and secular identities in secularising societies; national and localised identities; media and nationalism; the politics of prejudice and 'sectarianism'; and policing and political protest.
+I welcome proposals from prospective research students with interests in political and historical sociology, particularly as relates to identity, nationalism, religion, ethnicity, belonging, and the politics of 'intolerance'.
+Areas in which I have a particular interest include the political sociology of Scotland; (ir)religious identities in secularising societies; national and localised identities; the politics of prejudice and 'sectarianism'; Scottish Loyalism; and policing and political protest.